 Joseph Naso is a repulsive individual who displays all the traits of a true narcissist.
 His high opinion of himself, his belief he was above everyone else and the lengths he went to in order to obtain control and power over the women he killed are a testament to this man’s personality.
 He is a man with a view of women that is derogatory, he believed that not only do all women want to engage in sexual relations with him but they should do, and any hint of rejection or behavior which does not support this view invoked a murderous rage to teach them a lesson and prove his control.

 “A spot in hell has been saved for Joseph Naso.
 After reading this story, you’ll wish he could somehow be sent there immediately.” – C.L.
 Swinney

-Joseph Naso did get caught for some early offences including sexual assault but he suffered no repercussions from them allowing him to continue his behaviour unchecked.
-Each time he got away with a petty theft or another attack on a woman, he became more confident and as his confidence grew his desires increased requiring more violence and more depravity to fulfil them.
-His use of photography gave him a ruse to lure women, particularly prostitutes, back to his home where he could indulge in his fantasies by dressing them up in lingerie and taking photographs he could keep for his collection.
-Once his psyche had progressed these photography sessions simply became the calm before the storm as before they ended Joseph Naso had strangled another victim and had moved onto the planning of where he was going to dump her body.
+Joseph Naso did get caught for some first offenses including sexual assault, but he suffered no repercussions from them allowing him to continue his behavior unchecked.
+Each time he got away with petty theft or another attack on a woman, he became more confident and as his confidence grew his desires increased requiring more violence and more depravity to fulfill them.
+His use of photography gave him a ruse to lure women, mainly prostitutes, back to his home where he could indulge in his fantasies by dressing them up in lingerie and taking photographs he could keep for his collection.
+Once his psyche had progressed these photography sessions became the calm before the storm as before they ended Joseph Naso had strangled another victim and had moved onto the planning of where he was going to dump her body.

 The Arrogant Denials of a Serial Killer